-- The completed undergraduate course is equivalent to the 5000 level course. - The course grade is at least a B. - The course is taken at a regionally accredited institution. - Foundational courses from non-U.S. universities in foreign countries may not be considered for waiver.
+- The completed undergraduate course is equivalent to the 5000 level course. - The course grade is at least a B. - The course is taken at a regionally accredited institution.

-M.A.O.M Foundational Courses (may be waived with undergraduate equivalents)
+M.A. in Management Foundational Courses (may be waived with undergraduate equivalents)

-BUAD 5301 Orientation to American Business Techniques and Culture (International Students Only) FINA 5316 Budgeting for Managers (may be waived with undergraduate Prerequisites) MANA 51.521 Management Theory (may be waived with undergraduate Prerequisites) MANA 51.522 Business Legal Environment (may be waived with undergraduate Prerequisites) MRKT 51.521 Marketing Concepts (For Health Care Management Only)
+BUAD 5301 Orientation to American Business Techniques and Culture (International Students Only) FINA 5316 Budgeting for Managers MANA 51.521 Management Theory (or undergraduate equivalent) MANA 51.522 Business Legal Environment (or undergraduate equivalent) MRKT 51.521 Marketing Concepts (or undergraduate equivalent) [for Health Care Management Concentration Only]

-M.A.O.M Concentrations:
+M.A. in Management Concentrations:

+- Business Communication

 - Conflict Resolution Management

 - General Management

 - Health Care Management

 - Human Resource Management